CenterForOpenScience/osf.io/README-docker-compose.md

   - `$ docker-compose up mfr wb fakecas`
 5. Run migrations and create preprint providers
   - When starting with an empty database you will need to run migrations and populate preprint providers.
 See the [Running arbitrary commands](#running-arbitrary-commands) section below for instructions.
+6. Run Django migrations
+  - `$ docker-compose run --rm web python manage.py migrate`
-6. Start the OSF Web and API Servers
+7. Start the OSF Web and API Servers
   - `$ docker-compose up web api`
+8. View the OSF at [http://localhost:5000](http://localhost:5000).

 ## Running arbitrary commands